How to Transform Your Rut into a Runway

 Life is a highway.
 Everyone’s passing through.

-Everyone’s going somewhere but not everyone has the best guide.
+Everyone’s going somewhere, but not everyone has the best guide.

 One of the most colorful writers of Scripture brightens our direction.